elarivie/BUILDME/README.md

 With the availability of this simple entry point interface to the build process of a project new user/developer will be able to build a project very easily.
-It also greatly simplify the management of multiple projects.
+It also greatly simplify the management of multiple projects with continuous integration tool for example.

-The build interface consist of an executable file called "build" which is put at the root folder of projects.
+The build interface consist of an executable file called "BUILDME" which is put at the root folder of projects.
 It shall accept the command line parameters shown below (**nothing more, nothing less**) and comply with the behaviours which are also described in details below.